spatie/guidelines.spatie.be/content/code-style/css.md

 # CSS Style Guide

-A work in progress CSS style guide for our projects at [Spatie](https://spatie.be).
 We currently use SCSS, but principles are useable for other pre/postprocessors.

-Spatie is a webdesign agency in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 - [HTML](#html)
 - [CSS classes](#css-classes)